-Many still relays on the utilization of Calling Cards or more appropriately called prepaid calling phone cards.
-These cards can offer significant savings, however these do come with several caveats (read fees) here below we detail some of the most common fees, believe or not this not a complete list!
+Many still rely on the utilization of Calling Cards or more appropriately called prepaid calling phone cards.
+These cards can offer significant savings, however, these do come with several caveats (read fees) here below we detail some of the most common fees, believe or not this not a complete list!

 Connection Fee: At the beginning of each call the connection fee is applied.

-Where is all this information disclosed? you may ask..
-Majority of the phone cards disclose this on the back of the cards or on their websites.
+Where is all this information disclosed?
+You could ask.
+The majority of the phone cards disclose this on the back of the cards or on their websites.
 Though trying to read all the disclosure before buying a prepaid calling phone card will make us all have a facial expression of the like Mr. Magoo.
 IF you so venture have at hand a good magnifying glass.
-Even on the prepaid phone cards websites sometime is obscure to get to the information, you need to know what you are looking for to find it.
+Even on the prepaid phone cards websites sometimes is obscure to get to the information, you need to know what you are looking for to find it.

-With all said phone cards do serve a purpose; conveniently avoiding the hefty long distance charges from the big telecom companies.
-BUT in terms of economy and convenience VOIP Phone beats the prepaid phone cards.
+With all said phone cards do serve a purpose; conveniently avoiding the hefty long-distance charges from the big telecom companies.
+BUT in terms of economy and convenience VoIP Phone beats the prepaid phone cards.
 For one the rates are simpler to understand.
 Depending on the plan you choose you may already have all your calling needs satisfied.
-Reputable VOIP providers have fees clearly spelled out along with the calling rates.
-Another advantage of VOIP calling is that in many cases calls are free and you are using the very same phone you use at home.
-As an added plus, the cherry on the cake, using VOIP allows you to have a national or international virtual number; so when family wants to call he/she’ll dial a local number.
+Reputable VoIP phone providers have fees clearly spelled out along with the calling rates.
+Another advantage of VoIP calling is that in many cases calls are free and you are using the very same phone you use at home.
+As an added plus, the cherry on the cake, using VoIP allows you to have a national or international virtual number; so when the family wants to call he/she’ll dial a local number.

-The fact is that long distance/international calling with providers such as Localphone, Phone Power, AxVoice, Skype or Talkit is easy, very convenient, rates are very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of Skype)
+The fact is that long-distance/international calling with providers such as Localphone, Phone Power, or Talkit is easy, very convenient, rates are very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of some apps)